Mingrelian grammar: Moods

 Indicates condition in contrary to a fact.
-It is produced by adding a verbal suffix -ḳo(ni) to the end of a verb.
+It is produced by adding a verbal suffix -ǩo(ni) to the end of a verb.

 Aspect

 In Mingrelian the verbs may have two aspects depending on the completeness of action (perfective aspect) or the lack of it (imperfective aspect).
 The perfective aspect is derived by adding a preverb to the verb.

 In 2nd, 3rd, 4th series the verbs equally have both aspect forms, while in the 1st series the screeves are distributed between two aspects.

+Lexicon

+Kinship terms

+Mingrelian words for kinship reflect both generation and gender, although many words are derived.
+It has a mixed system of classificatory and descriptive system.
+Mingrelian kinship terms denote a large number of members of one's extended family as well as in-laws.